single-spa/single-spa/docs/single-spa-api.md

 until an initial AJAX request (maybe to get information about the logged in user) has been completed.
 In that case, the best performance is achieved by calling `declareChildApplication` immediately, but calling `start` after the AJAX request is completed.

-## declareChildApplication
-`declareChildApplication(name, activeWhen)` is the most important api your root application will use.
-It is described in detail inside of the [root-application.md docs](/docs/root-application.md#declaring-child-applications)

 ## triggerAppChange
 `triggerAppChange()` takes in no arguments and returns a Promise that will resolve/reject when all apps have mounted.